CreateThrive/react-firebase-admin/README.md

 ## File Upload

-For file upload, we used the [Firebase Client](https://firebase.google.com/docs/storage/web/upload-files?authuser=1#upload_files) together with **Firebase Storage**.
+For file upload, we used the [Firebase Client](https://firebase.google.com/docs/storage/web/upload-files?authuser=1#upload_files) together with **Firebase Storage** for our storage needs.
 We store the users profile image in a subfolder named `/users`.

 ### Image Resize